 C1.2.
 In England, there is a limit to the fees that The Open University is legally entitled to charge a Student in a relevant Seasonal Academic Year.
-If you are liable to pay the Standard Fee in England and you are registered for an undergraduate qualification, the maximum fee that can be charged for all study undertaken as part of that qualification during a 2022/23 SAY is £6,750.
+If you are liable to pay the Standard Fee in England and you are registered for an undergraduate qualification, the maximum fee that can be charged for all study undertaken as part of that qualification during a 2023/24 SAY is £6,935.

-You will be required to withdraw from or defer enrolled and/or registered modules if the fee limit has been exceeded.
-The Open University will contact you if this is the case.
+You may be required to withdraw from or defer enrolled and/or registered modules if the fee limit has been exceeded.
+The Open University will contact you if this is the case to discuss the options available to you.